 Identify the Need

-First things first, if you’re thinking about starting a new nonprofit you need to first make sure the work you will be investing your time and capital in is addressing an existing need.
-As humans we are inclined to help others, but it is critical to strategically embrace this instinct, assessing what needs others have and in what ways those needs could be best fulfilled.
+If you’re thinking about starting a new nonprofit you need to first make sure the work you will be investing your time and capital in is addressing an existing need.
+As humans we are inclined to help others, but it is critical to embrace this instinct strategically, assessing what needs others have and in what ways those needs could be best fulfilled.

-Any nonprofit organization should have the mindset that they are a business—in terms of operations, they have many things in common.
+Any nonprofit organization should have the mindset that they are a business.
+And in terms of operations, they have many things in common.
 At the same time, you should know the main differences and benefits that come along with being a nonprofit organization as opposed to a for-profit entity.

 Types of Nonprofits